magento/devdocs/guides/v2.2/release-notes/release-candidate/submit-PRs.md

 Before you submit a pull request, make sure you first:

-1. Request permission to the Magento 2.2.0 Pre-Release Candidate repositories for which you want to create a pull request.
+1. Request permission to the Magento 2.2.0 Release Candidate repositories for which you want to create a pull request.
 You must provide Magento with a list of the GitHub account names that will require access to these repositories.
 Please contact us via email: `engcom@magento.com`.

 2. Prepare your code repositories by forking the repository for which you want to create a pull request.
 Here's a list of the available repositores for 2.2.0 Pre-Release Candidate: